TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * In the Editor, when download and use a weapon containing FLAK, editor refreshes data right away
  * Can now collect gun if deceased character had gone into ragdoll mode
  * Fixed bug causing advanced weapons not to copy over their textures when build standalone games
  * AIRMOD Support added.
 Thanks to Hockeykid for a 21 hour marathon integration and Jake for his excellent work!